 “Stay…stay.
 Don’t move for chrissake.
 Stay” I told the dog in my most serious voice, holding my hand up, palm toward his face.
 I climbed down the ladder and went into the house

-My grandmother was living with me at the time.
-Born in 1892, she was only 95 at the time.
+My grandmother lived with us at this point in time.
+Born in 1892, she was only 95 that day.
 Unbeknownst to us, she still had another decade left with us to enjoy these types of adventures.
 I went in and found her – it wasn’t hard, the Tee Vee was blaring, volume cranked to 11 so she could read lips and make out what was going on.
-I walked over and turned the set off.
+I walked over and turned the TV off.

 “What’s the matter?”